 A bread machine makes it so much easier.
-Since the shape of the bread machine bread is a little funky, I often just use the machine to make the dough.
+Since the shape of the bread machine bread is a little funky, I often just use the machine just to make the dough.

-2. Make quick breads.
+2. Make quick breads and muffins.

 3. Try Artisan Bread in 5 Minutes a Day.